zaiisao/Documentation/en/Video/audio_profile_web.md

 In some professional scenarios, the audio quality is essential for the user experience.
 For example, podcast applications require stereo and high-quality audio.
 The so-called high-quality audio refers to the audio profile of 48 KHz sampling rate and 192 Kbps bitrate, which suits the high-fidelity musical scenarios, such as online radio and singing competitions.

 ## Implementation
+Before proceeding, ensure that you have finished preparing the development environment.
+See [Integrate the SDK](../../en/Video/web_prepare.md) for more information.

 Agora Web SDK provides the [setAudioProfile](https://docs.agora.io/en/Video/API%20Reference/web/interfaces/agorartc.stream.html#setaudioprofile) method for developers to set appropriate audio profiles according to the scenarios.
 The `profile` parameter sets the sampling rate, bitrate, and encode mode.